23 Eco Friendly Bathroom Products For a Zero Waste Morning Routine

 Zero Waste Bathroom Cleaning Products

-Bathroom Cleaner – Instead of using cleaning products in plastic bottles, switch to a refillable all purpose cleaning spray or other naturally derived cleaning products that are refillable or make your own homemade cleaning products.
+Bathroom Cleaner – Instead of cleaning products made with toxic chemicals that are packaged in plastic bottles, switch to a refillable all purpose cleaning spray or other naturally derived cleaning products that are refillable or make your own homemade cleaning products out of plant-based ingredients and essential oils.

 Cleaning Cloths – Instead of disposable paper towels, switch to reusable paperless towels or use old t-shirts as rags for cleaning.